Is it possible to apply for a credit card with a soft pull inquiry?

 3. CardMatch (checks across many major credit card issuers)

 CreditCards.com has a new feature to match you with offers based on your credit score.
 Using this to check does not affect your credit because only a soft pull is performed.

-I’ve had people test this with varying levels of credit (awful, moderate, good, etc) and what the system spits back is dead-on.
+I’ve had people test this with varying levels of credit (subprime, moderate, good and superprime) and the system results have been spot-on accurate.
 My friend with bad credit had no results available, but then my other friend with great credit was given 2 pages of offers.

-Anyone can use this feature – from awful to excellent credit.
-And if you fall into the latter category, you may be matched for exclusive signup bonuses which are higher than what the general public can get.
+Anyone can use this feature – from terrible to excellent credit.
+And if you fall into the latter category you may be matched for exclusive signup bonuses which are higher than what the general public can get.
 That’s a choice feature.